sphinx-doc/sphinx/doc/ext/math.rst

       .. math:: e^{i\pi} + 1 = 0
          :label: euler

-      Euler's identity, equation :eqref:`euler`, was elected one of the most beautiful mathematical formulas.
+      Euler's identity, equation :eq:`euler`, was elected one of the most beautiful mathematical formulas.